β-1,4-Galactosyltransferase, rec. EQ

 To use in vitro glycoengineering in drug development and manufacturing processes, enzymes should be of enhanced quality (EQ), compared to enzymes used in early R&D or analytical applications: Enzymes should be tested for host-cell impurities and relevant metal impurities and be available at least in gram amounts.

 β-1,4-Galactosyltransferase, rec.
 EQ fulfills those criteria and can also be provided in GMP Grade upon request.
 Benefits from in vitro glycoengineering to modify glycosylation of therapeutic proteins:

-- Time- and cost-saving generation of glycan variants to develop improved drugs
+- Time- and cost-saving generation of glycan variants to facilitate drug development.

 - Incubation of β-1,4-Galactosyltransferase and UDP-Galactose with a glycoprotein leads to increased galactosylation of the glycoprotein.